gaurav-kamboj/aws-certification/faq-route53.md

 DNS servers translate requests for names into IP addresses, controlling which server an end user will reach when they type a domain name into their web browser.
 These requests are called "**queries**."

-Each Route 53 account is limited to a **maximum of 500 hosted zones and 10,000 resource record sets per hosted zone**.
+ - Each Route 53 account is limited to a **maximum of 500 hosted zones and 10,000 resource record sets per hosted zone**.
+ - Route 53 supports **wildcard entries** (a wildcard DNS record such as *.example.com will match queries for www.example.com and subdomain.example.com)

 **Does Amazon Route 53 use an anycast network?**